H1M4W4R1/IRIS/README.md

     HardwareAccess.WriteAsync(Encoding.ASCII.GetBytes(message));
 ```

+You can create custom `DeviceResponse` objects or use built-in ones like `NoResponse.Instance`, which can be
+returned when device did not respond in expected timeframe (to avoid throwing error).

 ### Device events
 If you want to attach device to HardwareAccess events this should be done in `Connect` and `Disconnect`
 methods or in constructor (depending on event type).